Focus and Scope

 - Authors are permitted to post their work online in institutional/disciplinary repositories or on their own websites.
 Pre-print versions posted online should include a citation and link to the final published version in Journal of Librarianship and Scholarly Communication as soon as the issue is available; post-print versions (including the final publisher's PDF) should include a citation and link to the journal's website.

-It will be the responsibility of the authors to secure all necessary copyright permissions for the use of 3rd-party materials in their manuscript.
+It will be the responsibility of the authors to secure all necessary copyright permissions for the use of third party materials in their manuscript.
 Authors will be required to provide written evidence of this permission upon acceptance of their manuscript.

 To the extent possible under law, the creator of the JLSC logo and wordmark has waived all copyright and related or neighboring rights (CC0).
 This work is published from: United States.